CedricVanhaverbeke/cv/blogposts/blogging.md

 1. `src/pages/blog/index.js` : The list of blogposts.
 This file will be rendered when visiting the `/blog` route.
 2. `src/pages/blog/{MarkdownRemark.id}.js` : The blogpost itself.
 This page will show up when visiting the `/blog/your-id-here` route.

-Lastly, add a mock blogpost in the folder you configured, so you can actually get some data.
+Lastly, add a mock blogpost in the folder you configured, so you can actually fetch some data.
 Some extra metadata can be passed in the frontmatter section of the markdown file as shown below.

 ```
 ---